fsb2021/maintenance-predective/README.md

 # maintenance-predective

-Predictive Maintenance System with IoT and TCP/IP Predictive Maintenance System with IoT and TCP/IP Project Overview
+Project Overview
 This project implements a predictive maintenance system for electrical machines using IoT sensors and Machine Learning.